 Meta has performed in a variety of venues: from intimate basement shows, to sold-out theaters.
 Meta has touched stages in the United States, the United Arab Emirates, Indonesia, France, and has facilitated workshops for more than 20,000 students.

-He was a featured performer and moderator for the United Arab Emirates #RoadtoCOP28 launch in 2023, and Dignified Storytelling's feature at World Expo 2020.
+An Official Local 303 Artist (July '23) with Indie.102.3, an Official Artist in the Discovery lineup in Denver's Underground Music Showcase 2023, a featured performer and moderator for the United Arab Emirates #RoadtoCOP28 launch in 2023, and Dignified Storytelling's feature at World Expo 2020.
 He is also a recipient of the 2020 Diversity, Equity, and Inclusion Award from Denver Asian American Pacific Islander Commission; Finalist for the 2019 North Street Book Prize; Winner of multiple cyphers and rap battles; Top Finisher at 2018 WRLD UNDERGROUND MC TOURNAMENT; and a Winner of 2015 Spoken Word for the World, where he was flown to Paris, France to perform at COP21 during the United Nations Climate Negotiations.
-He is the author of the poetry book Tie Your Shoes Kid, and has released several hip-hop EPs: METAMOB, Nobody Knew, and This Road.
+He is the author of the poetry book Tie Your Shoes Kid, and has released several hip-hop EPs: Jungle Rules, METAMOB, Nobody Knew, and This Road.

 When Meta isn’t writing, performing, or teaching, he is boxing, bowling, or lounging around watching some anime.